bundle config

 Options:

-: Get/set local configuration
+--local: Get/set local configuration

-: Get/set global configuration
+--global: Get/set global configuration

-: Delete NAME
+--delete: Delete NAME value

 Retrieves or sets a configuration value.
 If only parameter is provided, retrieve the value.
 If two parameters are provided, replace the existing value with the newly provided one.